-The left side of the brain processes grammar and pronunciation while the right side processes intonation.
+It’s thought that the left side of the brain processes grammar and pronunciation, while the right side processes speech patterns and intonation.
+(5)

+In a groundbreaking study, neuroscientists scanned over 7,000 brain regions in more than 1,000 people to analyze brain activity patterns.
 (6)

-In a recent ground-breaking study, neuroscientists scanned over 7,000 brain regions in more than 1,000 people analyzing brain activity patterns.

-So now the current prevailing theory is that we use both sides of our brain as needed depending on the task at hand.
+So now, the prevailing theory is that we use both sides of our brain as needed depending on the task at hand.

 While different personality types exist, it’s quite clear they have nothing to do with whether one brain hemisphere is more active, stronger, or more connected than the other.
 (9)

-Here are four possible explanations as to why the world at large is reluctant to let this brain myth die.
+Here are four possible explanations for why the world-at-large won’t let this brain myth die:

-1. It takes time for new information to become a mainstream idea, so it could just be a matter of time.
+1. It takes time for a new idea to go mainstream, so it could just be a matter of time.

-It takes on average 17 years for a new medical discovery to be adopted by mainstream medicine and even longer to trickle down to the general public.
+It takes an average of 17 years for a new medical discovery to be adopted by mainstream medicine and even longer to trickle down to the general public.
 (10)

 2. Generalizing and categorizing helps us make sense of our world.

-Dividing humanity into two main personality types has a beautiful simplicity to it.
+Dividing humanity into two main personality types has a attractive simplicity to it.

 3. People yearn to understand themselves — why they are the way they are, and how they fit into the world.

-For similar reasons, that’s why personality quizzes and daily horoscopes are always popular.
+For similar reasons, personality quizzes and daily horoscopes are always popular.

-The Downside of Believing the Left-Brain Right-Brain Myth
+The Social Downside of the Left-Brain, Right-Brain Myth

-It also has us looking at others through a left-brain right-brain lens.
+It also has us looking at others with a left-brain vs right-brain perspective.

 This encourages stereotypical thinking and prejudice — “all artists are bad at math” and “engineers can’t be creative.”